RonnyPfannschmidt-Attic/blog-discarded/content/old/what-happens-when-porting-c-to-vala.rst

     }

-But thats only getting started, the ease of signals, properties, data-hiding and is really stunning compared to c.
+But thats only getting started, the ease of signals, properties and data-hiding is really stunning compared to c.

 Vala has all i need for nice enough GUI programming, yet its entirely ABI/API-compatible to gtk+ in c.
-Thanks to the vala team, keep up the great work.
+Thanks to the Vala team, keep up the great work.

 .. _pida: http://pida.co.uk
 .. _vala: https://wiki.gnome.org/Projects/Vala